DavieObi/AI-Powered-Poetic-Image-Caption-Matching/README.md

 into a **shared semantic space**, then measures how closely each caption aligns with the image.

-The output is a ranked list of captions, ordered by semantic similarity.

 Key characteristics:

 * Captions are **not generated**
 * Captions are **selected** from a predefined set
-* Ranking is based on **conceptual alignment**, not keywords
+* Ranking is based on **conceptual alignment**, not literal description

 ---

-## Process Overview: From Literal Description to Poetic Alignment
+## Process Overview

-### Step 1: Validating Literal Image–Text Matching
+### Step 1: Validating Literal Alignment

-The project began by validating the technical pipeline using **literal, descriptive captions** that explicitly referenced visible elements in the image (e.g., people, walkways, greenery, buildings).
+The project began by validating the pipeline using literal, descriptive captions to confirm that image–text similarity was working correctly.

-This step ensured that:
+This ensured:

 * Image embeddings were generated correctly
 * Text embeddings shared the same semantic space
-* Cosine similarity produced meaningful rankings

-Once this baseline was confirmed, the focus shifted from correctness to creativity.
+* Similarity ranking behaved as expected

 ---

-### Step 2: Reframing the Objective
+### Step 2: Shifting to Poetic Intent

+Once validated, the objective was reframed from literal description to emotional interpretation.

-Rather than asking:
+Instead of asking:

 > *“What does this image show?”*

-The objective was reframed to:
+The system asks:

 > **“What emotion or atmosphere does this image convey?”**

 At this stage:

-* All candidate captions were rewritten to be **poetic and mood-based**
+* Captions were rewritten to be poetic and abstract
-* Captions avoided naming objects, locations, or actions
+* Object names and literal references were removed
-* Emphasis was placed on emotion, symbolism, and interpretation
+* Emphasis was placed on mood, reflection, and storytelling

-This reframing mirrors real-world captioning behavior on social media.

 ---

-### Step 3: Poetic Caption Selection via Semantic Similarity
+### Step 3: Poetic Caption Selection

-The system then evaluated how well each poetic caption semantically aligned with the image.
+The system evaluates how well each poetic caption aligns with the image using semantic similarity.

-Although these captions do not describe visible elements directly, the model associates abstract language with visual cues such as:
+Even without direct visual references, the model associates abstract language with:

-* calm pedestrian movement
+* calm movement
+* urban stillness
-* greenery within urban infrastructure
+* greenery within infrastructure
-* quiet transitions
-* everyday journeys
+* everyday transitions

 ---